Farm Stress and Mental Health

-The Mountain Plains Addiction Technology Transfer Center and the Mountain Plains MHTTC have collaborated to release a resource guide to assist rural health care providers with screening and assessment of alcohol use disorder and depression.
+The Mountain Plains Addiction Technology Transfer Center and MHTTC have collaborated to release a resource guide to assist rural health care providers with screening and assessment of alcohol use disorder and depression.
 The guide uses a case scenario to illustrate the most common barriers encountered in identifying co-occurring disorders and underscores the unique needs of rural communities that are home to agricultural producers.

 Talking Farm Stress Amid the COVID-19 Pandemic: Podcast

 In this interview with Joel Heitkamp of KGFO Radio in Fargo, Dr. Andy McLean, Chair of Psychiatry and Dr. Maridee Shogren, Clinical Associate Professor, University of North Dakota, discuss the unique stress that farmers are under with the COVID-19 pandemic, tariffs, and a tough planting season.
 In the podcast, they share what the University of North Dakota is doing to support individuals struggling with mental health issues in these times.

 Compassion Fatigue: Farm Stress and the Mental Health Provider